What is the recommended computer configuration?

 Are there different versions of FRED?
 Are there any extras or add-ons that I will have to buy?

 Our business philosophy is not to “nickel and dime” our customers with add-ons and extra features that drive the purchase price upwards.
 We believe that it is misleading to attract potential customers with a low initial price and then make them pay extra for the critical features they need to get their job done.
-However, we also understand that some customers may need certain high power features and that not all customer’s needs are the same, therefore we have created two editions of FRED.
-The FRED Optimum version has all the features of FRED Regular, but supports 64-bit architecture, has a built in optimization functionality, and multi-threads on a maximum of 32 CPU cores.
+However, we also understand that some customers may need certain high power features and that not all customers’ needs are the same.
+Therefore, we have created two editions of FRED.
+The FRED Optimum version has all the features of FRED Regular, but supports 64-bit architecture, has a built in optimization functionality, and multi-threads on a maximum of 63 CPU cores.

 How often are updates made available?

 FRED is under constant development and some users simply can’t wait to get the latest and greatest version.
-For these users, we put up several developmental versions between official releases which showcase the latest features in development.
+For these users, we provide several developmental versions between official releases which showcase new features.

 Official versions are typically released two or three times a year with major new features.
 These releases are thoroughly tested in house and by development release beta-testers.